 Anonymizing networks are not without their detractors.
 The main criticism leveled against these networks is that online criminals can hide behind them and carry out their nefarious activities.
 Law enforcement would have a hard time convicting these criminals as their illegal acts cannot be easily linked back to them.
-As with any technology, the pros and cons of online anonymity must be carefully weighed before judging whether they are good are bad.
+As with any technology, the pros and cons of online anonymity must be carefully weighed before judging its merit.
 Most people in the security community are of the opinion that the benefits of anonymizing networks far outweigh the risks.

-4.1.
 Onion Routing